Geethanjali (1989 film): Soundtrack

-Reception
+Release

+Due to distributor scepticism, producer Praveen Kumar Reddy distributed the film himself in select places like Visakhapatnam.
 Geethanjali was released on 12 May 1989 and was a commercial success, running for over 100 days in theatres.
-The film was dubbed in Tamil as Idhayathai Thirudathe and was released on 5 July 1989, and was a commercial success, running for over 100 days in theatres.
-It was also dubbed into Malayalam and was unofficially remade in Hindi as Yaad Rakhegii Duniya (1992).
-Actress Girija Shettar in a video message has praised Nagarjuna, calling him a gentleman, a great costar, and having a good sense of humor.
-She expressed gratitude for him being the costar of Geethanjali and noted his legendary status.
+The film was dubbed in Tamil as Idhayate Thirudaade and was released on 5 July 1989, and was also successful.
+It was also dubbed into Malayalam and was unofficially remade in Hindi as Yaad Rakhegi Duniya (1992).